 Bio: The bio is important for people considering signing up for your event - we try to include information about your coordination style to

 help them determine if your events will be a good fit for them.
-You may write your own bio, or you can answer some questions and the Volunteer Committee will write the
+You may write your own bio, or you can answer some questions and Julie will write the

 bio (or farm it out).
-If you'd like to have the bio written for you, send the answers to some/all of the following questions to the Volunteer Committee:
+If you'd like to have the bio written for you, send the answers to some/all of the following questions to Julie:

 1) How long have you been in Calgary?